milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Human-in-the-Loop AI: Human-in-the-Loop AI provides a user interface and workflow tools for human verification of data extracted from documents using Document AI.

+Document AI Warehouse: Document AI Warehouse is a data management and governance platform that stores, searches, and organizes documents and their extracted and tagged metadata.
+Document AI Warehouse is highly scalable and fully managed, requiring no customer-deployed infrastructure, and can be integrated with enterprise document workflows, applications, and repositories.

 Media Translation API: Media Translation API is a gRPC API that automatically translates audio from one language to another language (e.g., French to English) and supports streaming real time.
 You can use the API to programmatically translate audio in your apps.

 Speaker ID: Speaker ID allows customers to enroll user voice prints and later verify users against a previously enrolled voice print.

+Speech On Device: Speech On Device allows customers to deploy speech-to-text (STT) and text-to-speech (TTS) services locally on their custom embedded hardware and operating systems.

 Speech-to-Text: Speech-to-Text allows developers to convert audio to text by applying powerful neural network models in an easy to use API.